anttiluode/MoreToyPhysicsStuff/README.md

 # TADS/WoW/Clockfield Simulation Explorations

+EDIT:

+Added qft_tads_pyvista_3d4.py which is 3d version that does everything live with sliders.
+It uses pyvistaqt also which you have to install wiht pip install pyvistaqt.

 This repository contains Python scripts exploring emergent phenomena based on theoretical ideas combining concepts like TADS (Temporal Accumulation Dilation Space), WoW (World-on-World / Wave-on-Wave), and a Clockfield.

 These simulations model fields with non-linear dynamics, aiming to generate complex structures, particle-like excitations, and potentially signatures like 1/f noise from simple underlying rules.